Should Those In Professional Services File As A PC Or PLLC?

 Professional Limited Liability Companies

-LLCs have become more popular over the past few years, so it’s no surprise that PLLCs have also begun to gain popularity amongst professionals.
+LLCs have become more popular over the past few years, so it’s no surprise that PLLCs have also begun to gain popularity among professionals.
 Unfortunately, PLLCs are not available to professionals in every state.
 Thus, it’s vital that professionals research whether a PLLC is permitted in the state in which they plan to conduct business.
 Otherwise, they may be limited to filing as a PC.

 This could also create some difficulties during expansion.
 Since every state permits PCs, it could be easy to expand across state lines while maintaining the same corporate structure.
 However, since not every state permits PLLCs, professionals may run into some difficulties when trying to conduct business in another state.
 Not only should professionals look into the state they wish to operate now, but they should also look into whether surrounding states permit PLLCs if they believe they’ll expand in the future.